 How is osteoporosis treated?

 While there’s no cure for osteoporosis, treatment is available that can help protect and strengthen your bones.

 There are steps you can take yourself, like getting more exercise, eating well, and making lifestyle changes.
-But there are also several treatments that are available, which can help slow the breakdown of bone in your body or even encourage the growth of new bone.
+But there are also several treatments available, which can help slow the breakdown of bone in your body, and even encourage the growth of new bone.